Rifan09/Rifan09/README.md

 I am a third-year Information Technology major student at Sari Mulia University.<br>

-My interests lie in data and machine learning.<br>
+My interests are in the field of data and machine learning.<br>

 In 2024, I earned a title certificate as a TensorFlow Developer.<br>